Cyprus national rugby union team: Kit

-World Record for most consecutive international rugby union wins by scoring 4 or more tries (11).

-Won 11 away games in a row.

-Won their last 17 home games.

-Won 10 consecutive games by 30+ points, which was ended by a 16-15 victory over Hungary.

-World Record for largest win in début match (39–3 v Greece in March 2007).

-Scored 1239 points and only conceded 296.

-26 of their 28 wins were won by more than a converted try.

-Scored a try in every game they have played (30).

 Home grounds

 Until March 2010, Cyprus did not have a National Stadium, due to the poor recognition of the government they did not supply a stadium.
 Cyprus' first international was played in Paphos at Kiniras Sports ground.
 Then a further game at the same ground in the ENC 3D tournament against Slovakia.
 They then moved to the British Army base playing their games at Happy Valley in Episkopi.
 Now the national stadium has been recognised as Pafiako Stadium which is situated in the centre of Paphos.
 It holds a capacity of 10,000.

-International record

-Since their first match in 2007, Cyprus have lost only 15 matches out of Fifty.